-Beans add extra protein and fiber, and a spicy rub amps up the flavor of the grilled chicken.
+Beans add extra protein and fiber, and a spicy rub amps up the flavor of the grilled chicken in this healthy taco salad recipe.
 Go easy on the sour cream or substitute yogurt for a creamy, tangy finish.

-Crisp greens and crunchy vegetables play off luscious mango for a textural win-win.
+Here's a healthy chicken salad with crisp greens and crunchy vegetables playing off luscious mango for a textural win-win.
 Tropical dressing cheers things on from the sidelines where it belongs.

 When dressing on the side doesn't make sense, just make sure it doesn't smother your salad with fat.
 Low-fat sour cream or yogurt gives this curry dressing just the right creaminess to lightly hug everything together.

 Cucumber, tomato, mint, and arugula meet a surprise guest in lemony purslane.
 An unusual sumac-laced dressing gives a hit of fruity, astringent flavor for a "wow, what's that?" experience.
 Top with grilled chicken, shrimp, or chickpeas for protein.

 Fresh seasonal berries are naturally low-carb and packed with nutrients.
 Toss them in by the generous handful; they play well with whatever healthy protein you've got going, and their juiciness can take the place of salad dressing.

 Hello, healthy grain salad.
 Quinoa's been called one of the best plant-based protein sources out there.
 And it's gluten-free, easy to digest, and soaks up flavors like a sponge.
 So, into the salad it goes.